-The Court will ensure that a Deputy is appointed to act on behalf of the incapacitated person the role of the Deputy is to act, effectively, as a Manager and Trustee over the affairs of the incapacitated person.
+The Court will ensure that a Deputy is appointed to act on behalf of the incapacitated person.
+The role of the Deputy is to act, in the best interests of the person for whom they are appointed.
 The Deputy can be a family member or can be a professional.
 Dependent upon the needs of the person concerned and the nature of that person’s affairs, the role can be time consuming.
-Whilst using a family member can appear to save expense, using a professional also will provide a degree of expertise and independent that will not be available from a close family member in all cases.
-If, in a particular case, a dispute arising within the family or amongst any friends who are seeking to be appointed, then the independency of a professional Deputy will be invaluable.
+Whilst using a family member can appear to save expense, using a professional also will provide a degree of expertise and independence that will not be available from a close family member in all cases.
+If, in a particular case there is a dispute arising within the family or amongst any friends who are seeking to be appointed, then the independence of a professional Deputy will be invaluable.

 The Office of the Public Guardian (OPG) oversees Deputies and ensues that accounts are submitted and that Deputies act in accordance with their Court Order.